Timeline & Schedule

 A: You may submit excerpts from a longer piece as your writing sample.
 If you choose to do so, please include a brief note that explains the context of the excerpts (for example, explain that it is two chapters of a research thesis that comprises twelve chapters in all) and provides the full title of the piece.
 Please note that multi-authored works are not acceptable.
 A title page, table of contents, bibliography, or works cited page does not count toward the 5 page limit.

 Eligibility, Compensation, & Arrangements

 Q: Who is eligible to apply for the summer fellowship?

-A: The Summer Fellowship is open to traditional and non-traditional students who are currently enrolled in or have recently completed an undergraduate, masters, or professional degree program at any university, college, or community college in the United States.
+A: The Summer Fellowship is open to traditional and non-traditional students who are currently enrolled in or have recently completed (within the last two years) an undergraduate, masters, or professional degree program at any university, college, or community college in the United States.
 Doctoral students who are in the early stages (within their first or second year) of their graduate program are also eligible to apply.

 Q: Are undocumented students or students with DACA (Deferred Action for Childhood Arrivals) status eligible to apply?

 A: Yes, undocumented students and students with DACA are eligible for the fellowship and are encouraged to apply.

 Q: Are international students from outside the United States eligible to apply?